podsvirov/protobuf/cmake/README.md

 Where *C:\Path\to* is path to your real working directory.

-Make folder where builded protobuf will be installed:
+Create a folder where protobuf headers/libraries/binaries will be installed after built:

-    X:\Path\to>mkdir install
+    C:\Path\to>mkdir install

 If *cmake* coomand is not avaliable from *Command Promt*, add it in system *PATH* variable: